-Skylark Lasers offers compact, air-cooled, continuous-wave laser systems with high optical stability and narrow linewidths.
-DPSS lasers are available in the UV and NIR wavelengths, making them ideal for scientific and industrial applications.
-Skylark lasers also provide a solid-state alternative to traditional gas lasers such as HdCd systems.
+Skylark Lasers offers ultra-stable, continuous-wave laser systems with high optical stability and narrow linewidths.
+Diode-pumped solid-state (DPSS) lasers are available in the UV and NIR wavelengths, making them ideal for scientific and industrial applications.
+Skylark NX UV lasers are also an efficient, compact, and reliable alternative to traditional gas lasers such as HeCd and Argon systems.

 Compact, air-cooled, continuous-wave laser systems